eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 - Have faith in PyMC3's default initialization and sampling settings: someone much more experienced than us took the time to choose them!
-NUTS is the most efficient MCMC sampler known to man, and `jitter+adapt_diag`... well, you get the point.
+NUTS is the most efficient MCMC sampler known to man, and `jitter+adapt_diag`… well, you get the point.

 - However, if you're truly grasping at straws, the more powerful initialization